gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 This field stores the current transaction id and helps keep track of the status of token transfers.
 It is essential for the `buy_attribute` function as it allows us to initiate the transfer, monitor the transaction ID and wait for confirmation of a successful transfer from the fungible token contract.

-To simplify the process, we declare the type for the transaction `id` in the `store-io` crate:
+To simplify the process, we'll declare the type for the transaction `id` in the `store-io` crate:

 ```rust
 pub type TransactionId = u64;